viblo/Munk2D/docs/manual.md

 - Mouse manipulation - Interact with objects smoothly given coarse/shaky mouse input.

-There are three properties of cpConstraint structs that control the error correction, `maxForce`, `maxBias`, and `biasCoef`. `maxForce` is pretty self explanatory, a joint or constraint will not be able to use more than this amount of force in order to function.
+There are three properties of `cpConstraint` structs that control the error correction, `maxForce`, `maxBias`, and `biasCoef`. `maxForce` is pretty self-explanatory, a joint or constraint will not be able to use more than this amount of force in order to function.
 If it needs more force to be able to hold itself together, it will fall apart. `maxBias` is the maximum speed at which error correction can be applied.
 If you change a property on a joint so that the joint will have to correct itself, it normally does so very quickly.
-By setting a maxSpeed you can make the joint work like a servo, correcting itself at a constant rate over a longer period of time.
+By setting a `maxSpeed` you can make the joint work like a servo, correcting itself at a constant rate over a longer period of time.
 Lastly, `biasCoef` is the percentage of error corrected every step before clamping to a maximum speed.
 You can use this to make joints correct themselves smoothly instead of at a constant speed,